-Modern Slavery Act 2015: Transparency in
+Modern Slavery Act 2015: Transparency in Supply Chains Statement 2020

-Mourant Ozannes is a business that is based upon values of honesty, integrity, fairness and ethics.
+Mourant is a leading international law firm and a provider of governance, regulatory and compliance consulting services.
+We strive for excellence and the highest standards of professionalism, ethics and integrity in every aspect of our business.
 We are committed to combating slavery and human trafficking and to engaging with our suppliers to ensure that they do not engage in slavery or human trafficking or any activity which would be associated with these practices.

-Organisational Structure & Business
+Organisational Structure and Business

-Commitment to Supply chain that is free from Modern Slavery or Human Trafficking
+Commitment to Supply Chain that is free from Modern Slavery or Human Trafficking

 As a professional services business, we comply with all relevant laws and regulations and many of our employees are members of professional organisations and are themselves subject to professional codes of conduct.
-We have firm wide policies and procedures in place to mitigate the risk of our business being exposed to money laundering, terrorist financing, anti-bribery and anti-corruption.
-We also have policies and procedures in place to ensure that the culture within Mourant Ozannes is one of lawful and ethical behaviour, openness, trust and integrity.
+We have firm wide policies and procedures in place to mitigate the risk of our business being exposed to money laundering, terrorist financing, bribery and corruption.
+We also have policies and procedures in place to ensure that the culture within Mourant is one of lawful and ethical behaviour, openness, trust and integrity.

-We will provide training to our key staff so they are able to understand the requirements of the Modern Slavery Act 2015, and to ensure that our business operations are at all times conducted in accordance with the policies set out in this statement.
+We provide training to our key staff so they are able to understand the requirements of the Modern Slavery Act 2015, and to ensure that our business operations are at all times conducted in accordance with the policies set out in this statement.